IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Create_watsonx_Project_on_SaaS.md

-# Create Watson Project on SaaS
+# Create watsonx Project on SaaS

 ## Summary
 Instructions and troubleshooting common problems with creating a project within a watson instance on SaaS.